GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Casting Time**: 5 actions

 **Effect**: You convert a quart of clean water into another liquid.
-The maximum value of this liqud cannot exceed a $ value of the spell's tier squared.
+The maximum value of this liquid cannot exceed a $ value of the spell's tier squared.
 The liquid also cannot be of a magical nature unless the spellcheck is a critical success.

 You cannot mimic the exact taste/feel of some specific form of a liquid (such as mimicing an exact batch of beer) but get pretty close.